-You aren’t alone if you can relate to having a shorter fuse these days, however, having a short fuse can greatly affect your relationships, well-being, and stress levels.
-Now, as we welcome the new year, is the perfect time to start working on keeping cool so that you don’t end up deflated after every disagreement or regret saying things at the moment that you might not have truly meant.
-Here are three practical habits that will help tame your short fuse from Michael Tennant, empathy expert and founder and CEO of Curiosity Lab and Actually Curious.
+You aren’t alone if you can relate to having a short fuse every once in a while, however, this can greatly affect your relationships, well-being, and stress levels.
+With time and reflection, you can start working on keeping cool so that you don’t end up deflated after every disagreement or regret saying things at the moment that you might not have truly meant.

 Establish boundaries for mutual respect